 - A 4-inch stone or sand base has been installed.
-A 6 mil vapor barrier has been installed on attached garages. - All forms have been installed and the finish floor height has been indicated. - Any untreated wood has been protected. - The floor is sloping towards the overhead door.
+A 6-mil vapor barrier has been installed on attached garages. - All forms have been installed and the finish floor height has been indicated. - The floor is sloping towards the overhead door.